DaimyoDev/Fresh-Italiano/README.md

 # Fresh-Italiano
-A Italian Restaurant using HTML and CSS
-Open the Website Design file to see the structure and code of the project.
+A Italian Restaurant using HTML and CSS.
+Open the website design folder to see all the code I have wrote.